The Appalachian Mountains are infamous for their mysterious creature sightings.

 14. Snallygaster of Preston County, S2E10

-The Snallygaster is a huge flying reptile that resembles a pterodactyl with a 20-foot wingspan and greenish-gray skin.
+The Snallygaster is a huge flying reptile that resembles a pterodactyl.
+In fact, it supposedly has a 20-foot wingspan and greenish-gray skin.

-The Snallygaster was first sighted in the mid-1700s and is said to have a high-pitched piercing scream.
+The Snallygaster was first sighted in the mid-1700s.
+It is said to have an especially high-pitched piercing scream.

-If you’ve ever driven through West Virginia and noticed a 7-pointed star painted onto the side of the barn, the origin of this tradition relates to the Snallygaster as legend states that it keeps the monster at bay.
+If you’ve ever driven through West Virginia and noticed a 7-point star painted onto the side of the barn, the origin of this tradition relates to the Snallygaster.
+In particular, legend states the star keeps the monster at bay.

 15. Cave Creature of Greenbrier County, S2E11